Month 12, Day 26, Saturday 7:15 p.m.

 Then she walked around to the front of the building, and with her heart pounding and her head held high, she knocked on the front door.

-The slot resolved from the wood as if melting away—some kind of magic—and then slid to the side, revealing a man’s eyes and bushy eyebrows on the other side.
-He squinted at her, moving aside a little to let some of the light behind him spill into her face, which she tried to keep as concealed as possible within the shadow of her hood.
+The slot resolved from the wood—some kind of magic—and then slid open, revealing a man’s eyes and bushy eyebrows on the other side.
+He squinted at her, shifting a little to let some of the light behind him spill onto her face, which she tried to keep as concealed as possible within the shadow of her hood.

 “What kind of demon feasts on the corpse of a thought?” he asked.

 “Speak not of such things lest they speak of you,” she replied.